FlexMeasures/flexmeasures/documentation/tut/building_uis.rst

 ..    :scale: 40%

 From FlexMeasures, we are using the `GET /api/v2_0/user <../api/v2_0.html#get--api-v2_0-user-(id)>`_ endpoint, which loads information about one user.
-Browse its documentation to learn other information you could get.
+Browse its documentation to learn about other information you could get.

 Load asset information